• Skip to primary navigation

 Jump to Recipe

-When it comes to healthy plant-based meals, beans and leafy greens are the perfect duo—and this hearty Kale Soup proves that!
+When it comes to healthy meals, beans and leafy greens are the perfect duo—and this hearty Kale Soup proves that!

 If there are two things you can always find in my kitchen, it’s beans and leafy greens.
-This versatile duo is the basis for many of my healthy plant-based meals—from hearty soups and curries that blip away on the stove in fall and winter to refreshing salads that offer a welcome respite from cooking when temperatures soar.
+This versatile duo is the basis for many of my healthy meals—from hearty soups and curries that blip away on the stove in fall and winter to refreshing salads that offer a welcome respite from cooking when temperatures soar.

 Open my pantry and you’ll find at least a dozen different kinds of beans, both dried (which are so much more economical) and canned (a lifesaver when you need to get a nutritious meal on the table fast).
 Beans are not only a good source of protein and fiber, but they are also delicious in all kinds of dishes.
 Last summer, for example, I couldn’t get enough of my cannellini bean salad with red chili, caramelized slices of lemon, garlic slivers, plenty of flat-leaf parsley, and peppery olive oil.